Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 Two other apps worth considering are Scrivener and Ulysses.
 I’m not familiar with either beyond testing them both many years ago.

 Scrivener, NZ$19 in the App Store, sells as a writing tool to help novelists.
-That means it has database features to help track characters and other novel elements.
+That means it has a database to help track characters and other novel elements.

 Fans swear by the app.
 It goes in the opposite direction to where I want to go with writing on my iPad.
 That is, it adds complexity.

-Ulysses has the same Markdown formatting as iA Writer and Byword, but adds a lot of word processor-like features.
+Ulysses has the same Markdown formatting as iA Writer and Byword.
+It adds more word processor-like features.
 This sounds contradictory, but it marries a minimalist look and feel with background complexity.
-You’ll either love it or be bewildered by it.
+You’ll either love it or it will bewilder you.

 The app is a free download, you can test it without paying.
 After that it costs NZ$11 a month or $92 a year to use.
 That makes it expensive if you don’t expect to tap into its complexity.